daurnimator/lua-http/index.md

   - `options` is a table containing:

 	  - `headers` (optional) a [headers](#http.headers) object to use as a prototype for the response headers
-	  - `protocols` (optional) should be a lua table containing a sequence of protocols to to allow from the client
+	  - `protocols` (optional) should be a lua table containing a sequence of protocols to allow from the client

 Usually called after a successful [`new_from_stream`](#http.websocket.new_from_stream)